inepali/meetup-ionic-deep-dive/README.md

 - Navigate src/pages folder
 - Delete about, contact and home folder (you may need some permision to edit/delete these files on Mac)
+- From src/app folder, open app.module.ts -- there are some run-times error becasue of folder we just deleted.
+Remove these lines as well
+- Again there is code error, remove these too.
+- On src/tabs/tabs.ts - there are also some run times errors, we will update late just leave it as is.

 ## Ionic CLI Help
 Don'f forget to the check it out, there are lots of commands available.